+\$115 Million

+COMPLETE THE COMPREHENSIVE CAPITAL CAMPAIGN GOAL OF \$115 MILLION BY 2022.

+Steering Committee and Work Group Members

+The Strategic Planning Steering Committee (SPSC) was composed of a broad cross-section of the University community.
+The SPSC was charged with developing a new strategic plan to help guide the University's strategic priorities.

+Steering Committee

-\$115 Million COMPLETE THE COMPREHENSIVE CAMPAIGN GOAL OF \$115 MILLION BY 2022.
-Strategic Planning Leadership The Strategic Planning Steering Committee (SPSC) was composed of a broad cross-section of the University community.
-The SPSC was charged with developing a new strategic plan to help guide the University's strategic priorities. α. • • STE ring Comi nittee IIICCC Tony Baker, Executive Director for Community Engagement Jennifer Dirmeyer, Associate Professor, College of Business Lincoln Gibbs, Interim Dean, College of Health Professions Kristi Haik, Dean, College of Arts and Sciences Sarah Hinkley, Professor, Michigan College of Optometry Jennifer Johnson, Professor, College of Arts and Sciences (Lead Writer) Jake Martin, Chief Technology Officer Suzanne Miller, Program Coordinator/Professor, College of Engineering and Technology Bob Murray, Associate Vice President for Advancement David Pilgrim, Vice President for Diversity and Inclusion (Co-chair) Kristen Salomonson, Dean of Enrollment Services/Director Admissions and Recruitment Spence Tower, Professor, College of Business (Co-chair) Lisa vonReichbauer, Assistant Director, Office of International Education Michael Williams, Student Charles Wright, Dean of Academic Affairs, Kendall College of Art and Design Administrative Support Provided by:
+Tony Baker, Executive Director for Community Engagement Jennifer Dirmeyer, Associate Professor, College of Business Lincoln Gibbs, Interim Dean, College of Health Professions Kristi Haik, Dean, College of Arts and Sciences Sarah Hinkley, Professor, Michigan College of Optometry Jennifer Johnson, Professor, College of Arts and Sciences (Lead Writer) Jake Martin, Chief Technology Officer Suzanne Miller, Program Coordinator/Professor, College of Engineering and Technology Bob Murray, Associate Vice President for Advancement David Pilgrim, Vice President for Diversity and Inclusion (Co-chair) Kristen Salomonson, Dean of Enrollment Services/Director Admissions and Recruitment Spence Tower, Professor, College of Business (Co-chair) Lisa vonReichbauer, Assistant Director, Office of International Education Michael Williams, Student Charles Wright, Dean of Academic Affairs, Kendall College of Art and Design Administrative Support Provided by:

-Terri Cook, Executive Assistant, Office of the President Patty Terryn, Administrative Assistant, Diversity and Inclusion Office Co-Chairs of Work Groups Academic Programs and Offerings Peter Bradley, Director, Honors Program Sarah Hinkley, Professor, Michigan College of Optometry Student Success Kathy Lake, Associate Dean, Enrollment Services Joy Pulsifer, Dean of Student Life Institutional Effectiveness Tony Baker, Executive Director for Community Engagement Angela Garrey, Associate Director, Admissions and Recruiting Cindy Horn, Director of University Recreation Pride and Community Megan Biller, Assistant Director, Doctorate in Community College Leadership Kasey Thompson, Assistant Professor, College of Business Enhancing Resources Jennifer Dirmeyer, Associate Professor, College of Business Bob Murray, Associate Vice President for Advancement Guiding Principles Suzanne Miller, Program Coordinator/ Professor, College of Engineering and Technology
+Terri Cook, Executive Assistant, Office of President

+Patty Terryn, Administrative Assistant, Diversity and Inclusion Office

+Co-Chairs of Work Groups

+Academic Programs and Offerings

+Peter Bradley, Director, Honors Program

+Sarah Hinkley, Professor, Michigan College of Optometry

+Student Success

+Kathy Lake, Associate Dean, Enrollment Services

+Joy Pufhal, Dean of Student Life

+Institutional Effectiveness

+Tony Baker, Executive Director for Community Engagement Angela Garrey, Associate Director, Admissions and Recruiting Cindy Horn, Director of University Recreation

+Pride and Community

+Megan Biller, Assistant Director, Doctorate in Community College Leadership Kasey Thompson, Assistant Professor, College of Business

+Enhancing Resources

-Lisa vonReichbauer, Assistant Director, Office of International Education Conclusion Ferris Institute (now Ferris State University) was nearly destroyed on February 21, 1950.
+Jennifer Dirmeyer, Associate Professor, College of Business Bob Murray, Associate Vice President for Advancement Conclusion Ferris Institute (now Ferris State University) was nearly destroyed on February 21, 1950.
 A fire devastated the campus, burning down the two chief buildings: Old Main and Old Pharmacy.
 The Institute's rise from the ashes is evidence of the resiliency of the campus community-and testimony to the foundation laid by Woodbridge and Helen Gillespie Ferris, his wife, the Institute's first teacher.
 Today, we face different challenges.
 Like other public 4-year colleges in Michigan, the University has experienced a significant decrease in the number of students seeking a higher education.
 For an institution heavily dependent on tuition dollars, the downturn in students has ripple effects throughout its daily functioning.
 Nevertheless, Ferris remains a resilient institution committed to educating the sons and daughters of Michigan, the nation, and the world.
-The University accepts the challenge to move Ferris, and the world, Forward!
+The University accepts the challenge to reinvent itself.